Radiative stability and observational constraints on dark energy and modified gravity

 Figure \ref{fig1} shows the cosmological constraints on the modified gravity parameters: $c_M$ and $c_B$.
 BAO and mPk data only mildly modify the Planck constraints, but RSD measurements significantly tighten constraints, especially on $c_M$.
 This is rather intuitive, as RSDs constrain $f\sigma_8$, which is particularly sensitive to the strength of gravity as measured by the effective Planck mass.
 It is worth emphasising that the lower (small and negative $c_M$) border of the contours in figure \ref{fig1} is determined by the onset of strong gradient instabilities (illustrated by the absence of accepted points in that region).
 These instabilities occur when the scalar speed of sound $c_s$ becomes imaginary, specifically \be c_s^2 = \frac{(2-\hat\alpha_B)\left(\tfrac{1}{2}\hat\alpha_B + \hat\alpha_M\right) +\frac{2 \dot H}{H^2}\left(\frac{1-M^2}{M^2}\right) + \frac{\tfrac{d}{dt}{(\hat\alpha_B H)}}{H^2}}{\hat\alpha_K + \tfrac{3}{2}\hat\alpha_B^2} < 0, \ee where the expression given assumes a $\Lambda{}{\rm CDM}$ background.
 The well-motivated models \eqref{Horndeski_v1} and \eqref{Horndeski_v2} trace out two lines in figure \ref{fig1}: $c_M = 0$ for $S_{\rm Gal}$ and $c_M = -c_B$ for $S_{\rm Conf}$.
 Figure \ref{fig2} illustrates the 1D posterior distribution for $c_B$, showing that the sole remaining modified gravity parameter (at the level of linear perturbations) is tightly constrained.
 Specifically, we find the following bounds

 Gradient stability constraints enforce that $c_B > 0$ for ${S_{\rm Gal}}$ and $c_B < 0$ for ${S_{\rm Conf}}$, i.e. they ensure the two models occupy mutually exclusive parts of parameter space.
 Note that the $c_B$ constraints for ${S_{\rm Gal}}$ and ${S_{\rm Conf}}$ are virtually unaffected by the addition of further data to Planck measurements, so unlike for $S$, RSDs here do not provide significant additional constraining power.
 Interestingly the region populated by $S_{\rm Conf}$ would have been excluded at $2\sigma$ when using $S$ as the fiducial model.
-This illustrates the importance of choosing `correct' theoretical priors, suggesting that sampling over radiatively unstable, and hence fundamentally unpredictive, models (as argued above, large classes of models in \eqref{Horndeski_simple} fall into this category) can lead to erroneous parameter estimation dominated by unphysical regions of parameter space.
-Finally figure \ref{fig2} demonstrates that restricting to the $S_{\rm Gal}$ and $S_{\rm Conf}$ subsets {\it both} reduces the number of free functions {\it and} leads to tighter constraints on the remaining parameters. \\
+This illustrates the strong impact theoretical priors can have.
+A further interesting observation that follows from the findings presented here is the following: If future observations drive observational constraints in the $c_B - c_M$ plane into regions consistent with $S$ and $\Oo$ $\hat\alpha_i$, but not overlapping with ${S_{\rm Gal}}$ or ${S_{\rm Conf}}$, then within the context of \eqref{Horndeski_simple} with $\Lambda_\star \ll \MPl$ this would suggest a theory with a shift- or Galilean-symmetric $G_3$ as well as a shift-symmetry breaking $G_4$ as a natural explanation of the data.\footnote{Note, however, that the pure cosmological ${S_{\rm Conf}}$ constraints computed here do not rely on any assumption for $\Lambda_\star$ themselves.} Finally figure \ref{fig2} demonstrates that restricting to the $S_{\rm Gal}$ and $S_{\rm Conf}$ subsets {\it both} reduces the number of free functions {\it and} leads to tighter constraints on the remaining parameters. \\